Education & Childcare

 Comparing Startup Costs

-• After-School Program - Lower startup cost ($5,000-$50,000) with a similar customer base and operational model.
+• After-School Program - Lower startup cost ($5,000-$50,000) serving the same families and after-school time slot, often a natural referral and cross-enrollment partner.

 Frequently Asked Questions